universityofglasgow/moodle-blocks_newgu_spdetails/README.md

 The main view displays more detailed information of the work that has been completed, or is outstanding for each of the courses that the student is enrolled on to.

-There is also a Staff view of the dashboard, which allows Staff that are enrolled on a particular course to view the students progress also this is currently accessed via the Dashboard also.
+There is also a Staff view of the 'dashboard', which allows only Staff that are enrolled on a particular course to view the students progress also.
+This is accessed through the Course navigation 'More' menu - aptly named 'Student Dashoard - Staff View'.

 # Installation
 ___